 Sentences for indecent images cases

-The sentencing will be based broadly on two areas, these being number of images and the category of the images.
-Until recently these were graded as levels 1-5 (1 being the least serious, and 5 being the most serious).
-A simpler system now exists, using category A, B and C, A being the most serious.
+The sentencing will be based broadly on two areas, these being the number and category of the images.
+The images are graded using a simple system of categorising each image as either A, B, or C, A being the most serious.

 Category A images include penetrative sexual activity, possession of images involving sexual activity with an animal, or sadism.